nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Policy Feature

-I4I allows for insurance policies that the user's company have to be added into a policy list.
+Insurance policies belonging to the user's company can be added into I4I's policy list.
-These policies can then be added into the client list as a person's field.
+A client can then be added with the corresponding policy.

 Policies have a name and a description.